BTownBoy/hello-world/README.md

 # hello-world
 Learning to create a repository via of Github guide.

-This is being done as Chirstopher Himmel of Deeper side of learning has asked to me do so.
+This is being done Chris.